Tim-Liam-Hill/SimpleWebBrowser/README.md

 * display: none
 * Block layout into different classes since I think it is doing a bit much.
 * Support basic translation?? that would be cool
+* generate documentation for the code (Doxygen is an option but let's use something new).

 # BUGS